APx555 B Series Audio Analyzer

 ADC Test Mode (SW-555ADCTEST)

-For design engineers validating and testing complex, multichannel analog-to-digital converters (ADCs), the APx555 B Series now offers an ADC Test Mode option capable of generating balanced analog audio signals mixed with a calibrated common mode DC offset voltage.
+For design engineers validating and testing complex, multichannel analog-to-digital converters (ADCs), the APx555 B Series audio analyzer now offers an ADC Test Mode option capable of generating balanced analog audio signals mixed with a calibrated common mode DC offset voltage.
 This optional feature is especially useful in testing devices that operate on a single supply voltage and require inputs with a DC bias voltage, such as audio codecs and ADC chips in mobile products.
 The ADC Test Mode also includes programmable voltage limits to prevent overvoltage damage to the device being tested.

 Electroacoustic Production Test (SW-SPK-PT)